lbaierreinio/gramba/src/attention/readme.md

 In this folder we implemented different types of linear attention mechanisms.

 ## Linear Self Attention
-The linformer is implemented in a python package availible [here](https://github.com/tatp22/linformer-pytorch).
+The linformer is implemented in a python package available [here](https://github.com/tatp22/linformer-pytorch).
 It can be downloaded using the following command:

 ```pip install linformer-pytorch```